 Sleeper Car (Rooms) on the Auto Train

-There are several advantages to getting a room on the train; here are a few things to consider.
+There are several advantages to getting a room on the train; here are a few key considerations.

-• Storage Options: Rooms include spaces to hang jackets and clothes, with hangers provided for convenience.
+- Storage Options: Rooms feature spaces for hanging jackets and clothes, with hangers provided for added convenience.

 Types of Rooms Offered on Amtrak’s Auto Train